tsipkens/atems/README.md

 # UBC tools for TEM image analysis (ubc-tem-analysis)

-This program contains several methods of characterizing aggregates from TEM images, including evaluating the aggregate projected area, perimeter, and primary particle diameter.
+This program contains several methods of characterizing aggregates from TEM images for image analysis at the Univesity of British Columbia (UBC).

-## Description
+This includes methods for evaluating the aggregate projected area, perimeter, and primary particle diameter.

-The software contains MATLAB designed to compare multiple methods of analyzing TEM images of aggregates.
+The software contains MATLAB code designed to compare multiple methods of analyzing TEM images of aggregates.
 These include the pair correlation method (PCM), Kook, and manual methods.
 Each method is contained in a package, with a corresponding `perform_*` function that